 - Do you have a contract or business deal that will make repayment easy?
-In some cases we have been able to make the deal stronger for the lender by showing them how the payment will be easily made.
+In some cases, we have been able to make the deal stronger for the lender by showing them how the payment will be easily made.

-- Be ready to provide 3 months business / personal bank statements and any other financial information that will show you have liquid funds available.
+- Be ready to provide 3 months of business / personal bank statements and any other financial information that will show you have liquid funds available.

 Make your business stand out from the rest.

 Lenders are being cautious right now.
-As the nation comes out of quarantine, they are looking for quite a bit more information then what they have in the past.
+As the nation comes out of quarantine, they are looking for quite a bit more information than what they have in the past.
 So make your business stand out!

-Emphasis how your business will / is making money.
+Emphasize how your business will / is making money.
 Lenders want to know how Covid 19 has affected your business.
 Be proactive and provide them with the answers before they ask!

 Liz Roberts has been in the business financing industry for 22+ years.
 She got her start in banking, went on to consumer and commercial collections and then onward to becoming a senior credit analyst for several small leasing companies.
 She has also been a freelance writer for 15 years and has written about business and consumer financing on several blogs.
 She also maintains a low carb living blog.